 Our experience with hot air ballooning in Vang Vieng

-We booked the sunset tour and were picked up at our hotel about an hour before the take off.
+We booked the sunset tour and were picked up at our hotel about an hour before the takeoff.
 After picking up 4 other people, we started the drive towards the balloon.

-Upon arrival to the take-off place, the adrenaline started rushing over me.
+Upon arrival at the take-off place, the adrenaline started rushing over me.
 I was thinking I must be crazy for boarding a wooden basket with 5 other people and trusting everything will go fine.
 I was certain someone will think it’s funny to start jumping and rocking the basket when we fly.

 It took the staff about 20 minutes to get the balloon ready, so it took slightly longer than anticipated.
 We observed them filling it up with air and the moment it was ready, we had to quickly get in the basket.
 They closed the little door to the basket and off we went.

 As soon as we were in the air everything just became so calm.
 Even though I am slightly scared of heights (getting vertigo when looking down), I had no problems here.
 There was so much beauty to see and so little time to think about what could go wrong.
 We swifted through the sky for about 30 minutes, when we started making the descent.
-It took us a few attempts to land and the staff on ground had to constantly watch where we might go.
-The 5th attempt they finally managed to catch the rope we threw and they safely helped us land.
+It took us a few attempts to land and the staff on the ground had to constantly watch where we might go.
+On the 5th attempt they finally managed to catch the rope we threw and they safely helped us land.

 It was such a beautiful experience to do hot air ballooning Vang Vieng!
 If you want to see more stories from Laos, visit my Laos IG highlights.